thecodeteam/polly/README.md

 ## Example workflow

-1. An application requires highly available storage with a specific set of policies applied
+1. An application requires highly available storage with a specific set of policies applied.
-1. The scheduler receives a request to start the application
+1. The scheduler receives a request to start the application.
-3. The scheduler checks with Polly or already has an off from Polly for storage resources
+3. The scheduler checks with Polly or already is aware of outstanding offers for storage resources.
-4. Polly requests the volume(s) to be mapped to the container
+4. Scheduler send request to container runtimes to start the container with persistent storage.
-5. Scheduler issues request to start the container with persistent storage
+5. Container runtime requests volume access from Polly.
-6. Container runtime orchestrates process of starting container and attaching persistent storage
+6. Container runtime orchestrates process of starting container and attaching persistent storage with help from a libStorage storage orchestrator.

 ## Framework to support the following platforms
 Polly provides an open framework to enable integration to any container, cloud, or storage platform.